-The Company expects to record a total of approximately \$53 million of employee termination costs and \$42 million of stock based compensation in connection with the acquisition, the majority of which is expected to be incurred through 2016 and early 2017.
-The Company expects these costs to be allocated to the Managed Care segment.
+For the three and nine months ended September 30, 2016, the Company recorded employee termination costs of \$7 million and \$39 million and stock based compensation of \$2 million and \$40 million, respectively, in the Managed Care Segment.
+The Company expects to record a total of approximately \$50 million of employee termination costs and \$44 million of stock based compensation in connection with the acquisition, the majority of which is expected to be incurred through 2016 and early 2017.